Dartmouth Academy

 Dartmouth Academy is a non-selective, co-educational school within the English Academy programme, in Dartmouth, Devon, in the south-west of England.
 The academy was opened in September 2010 following the merger of two schools, Dartmouth Community College and Dartmouth Primary School.
 It is an all-through school.
 Since becoming an academy, it is open to students aged 3 to 16.

 Ofsted results

-The Academy received its most recent Ofsted report in 2017, where it scored a 'Good'.
+The Academy received its most recent Ofsted report in 2023, where it was graded 'Good' in all categories.

 Vision and ethos

 Dartmouth Academy has the school motto of 'Be Your Best Self'.

 The school's vision and ethos statement states that it aims to build long-lasting relationships with pupils and their families, being at the heart of the community.

 Its shared aim is communicated as building the foundations for children's current and future happiness and success.

 Building and facilities

 The Academy has a modern, purpose-built school building.
 This finished construction and was opened in September 2010.